foxdonut/meiosis-tracer/docs/sections/index.md

 @flems lib/meiosis-tracer.js,code/mithril/basic/index.js,app.html mithril,mithril-stream

+The controls that you see at the top of the Tracer are as follows:

+- **Row / Col**: when you trace more than one stream, this indicates the layout direction of the boxes. _When using the Tracer in Chrome DevTools, the layout automatically changes according to the position of your DevTools window._
+- **Auto**: whether or not to automatically send values when you use the slider or the arrow buttons to go back and forth in history.
+- **15 &times; 50**: this is the number of rows and columns in the textareas.
+You can change these values to adjust the size of the textareas.
+Note that this stops working on textareas if you resize them manually.
+- **Hide button**: hides the Tracer.

+Each stream also has these controls:

+- **Hist**: whether or not to accumulate history.
+This automatically shuts off if you have Auto on and use the slider or arrow buttons to go back and forth in history.
+- **Hide button**: hide an individual stream.
+- **Arrow buttons**: go back and forth in history.
+- **Send**: send the value entered in the textarea onto the stream.
+Note that the value that you enter in the textarea must be valid JSON, or be recognized by the `parse` function that you specify (see below for full list of options), otherwise an error will occur.
+- **Reset**: wipes out the stream's history.

 By default, streams are labeled `Stream 0`, `Stream 1`, etc. To specify different labels, use objects in the `streams` array.
 Each object must have a `stream` property for the stream.
 Then, use `label` to indicate the label: